 - To provide Personal Protective Equipment for case managers and families we serve.

 - To provide leadership support to the directors of our 20 locations, assuring they have the support they need in this time of pandemic, as leaders of small nonprofits are struggling to find the right path forward.

 - To provide case manager support for frontline staff in our 20 locations as they find creative ways to support families facing homelessness and engage new Neighboring churches.

-- 10% of the fund will go to locations in the Bridge of Hope network who are able to launch more neighboring groups and families in Jan-June 2020 than in Jan-June 2019.
+- 10% of the fund will go to locations in the Bridge of Hope network who are able to launch more neighboring groups and families in January-September 2020 than in January-September 2019.

 In January, Alexis and her family were on the verge of eviction, when she contacted Bridge of Hope.
 We connected her with Lori, an alumni of Bridge of Hope from a decade ago who gratefully remembered the support she received in Bridge of Hope and wanted to help another woman in need.
 Lori operates a growing cleaning company.
 Because Alexis does not have a car, Lori drives the extra half hour to give Alexis rides to and from work.
 They quickly developed a good working relationship, and friendship.